cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 the notion of one value being an instance of another.
 In fact, this is a core principle.

-Let's use a real-world example to make the distinction clear.
+Let's use a real-world example to make this distinction clear:
 In the override model of inheritance, one can take an existing template, say a dog, and modify it to become a cat.
 Trim the ears, dry of the nose, and what have you.